collective/sc.embedder/README.txt

 Providers
 ^^^^^^^^^

-This product use `collective.oembed <http://pypi.python.org/pypi/collective.oembed>`_.
-You can check his documentation to see a list of them.
+This product use `collective.oembed`_.
+You can check its documentation to see a list of them.

 Mostly Harmless
 ---------------